 It will also take some time before you can finally observe significant hair growth with a hair transplant technique.
 You can expect to see results after 1-2 months and maximum results within 12-18 months.

 Regenera Activa is appropriate for patients who are at the early stages of hair loss.
 It is for those who are up to Norwood IV in males and Ludwig II in females with pre-existing hair follicles in the treatment area.
-Meanwhile, a hair transplant is something you can consider if your amount of hair loss is extensive, the area is bald, or there is a complete receding of the peaks as these will not respond to Regenera treatment.
+Meanwhile, a hair transplant is something you can consider if there is significant hair loss, areas of baldness, or if there is a complete receding of the peaks as these will not respond to Regenera treatment.

-In terms of donor scarring, FUT creates the largest scar in the hands of an inexperienced doctor but with the development of new closure technique can be very fine.
-FUE will be a good surgical alternative if you prefer more inconspicuous scars.
+In terms of donor scarring, FUT creates the largest scar, especially in the hands of an inexperienced doctor.
+However, with the development of a new closure technique, scarring can be made finer and inconspicuous.

 In Singapore, a session of Regenera Activa is around $3,500-$4,000.
-Hair transplant can start at $6,000 for a one-time procedure and it can go upwards depending on the extent of the work that has to be done.
+Hair transplant can start at $6,000 for a one-time procedure and it can go upwards depending on the extent of the work you need.

 In line with this, you must also consider the cost of maintenance.
 A hair transplant doesn’t need succeeding procedures to maintain results.
 If ever a secondary procedure is needed, the only reason would be a botched treatment or if the doctor deems it necessary.
 In Regenera Activa, the procedure needs to be done once every 1-2 years.

 The information provided here are just general facts.
 We encourage you to come in for a personal consultation so you can be assessed properly.
 This allows the doctor to advise you on these two treatments and how it relates to your situation.
-For concise information on these two treatments, please see our table below:
+For concise information on these two treatments, please download our infographic here.

 Do you want to know which of these two would be the suitable option for your hair loss problem?
 Book a consultation with Dr. Tyng Tan today.